 Here Are 10 Of The Most Beautiful Lakes In Tennessee, According To Our Readers

 Tennessee is a state that is replete with stunning natural beauty, which is no secret to those who live here.
-We asked our readers at Only in Tennessee what the most beautiful lakes in this state are, and they eagerly replied with some wonderful choices and lovely photos.
-We’ve gathered them together for you, and here they are, the most beautiful lakes in Tennessee:
+We asked our readers what the most beautiful lakes in this state are, and they eagerly replied with some wonderful choices and lovely photos.
+We’ve gathered them together for you, and here they are, the clearest lakes in Tennessee:

 1. Douglas Lake